 Morgan's reaction was "as predictable as tossing a fat grubworm into a hen yard."
 Joe reminds the reader that, despite his comic ending with Luara, Morgan was an expert seducer, and he goes into overdrive.
 Rene, who he had previously ordered around like a house servant, now became a personal guest of the great star, and though he had shown absolutely no interest in Equatorial Africa before, he "suddenly became a tourist in need of a guide."
 Therese was chaperoned by an elderly female relative, but that didn't matter in the beginning, during the set-up.
 Joe and others on the crew could see what was happening, but their warnings to Rene were dismissed.
 Therese was a "good girl" and Mr. Morgan was being very kind to her.

-When a piece of film equipment breaks down and requires a three halt in production, Morgan makes his move.
-He and Therese managed to ditch the chaperone and they vanished.
+When a piece of film equipment breaks down and requires a three day halt in production, Morgan makes his move.
+He and Therese manage to ditch the chaperone and they vanish.
 When a frantic Rene comes to Joe in order to ask Morgan about his daughter's whereabouts, he is told Morgan is missing as well.
 He leaves, looking "sick, tired and old."
 Then three days later, Morgan reappears, casually walking into Joe's room without knocking.
 When asked where he has been for three days, he informs him that he has been in Goma, at the Hotel du Grand Lac.
 When asked about Therese, he responds, "Tasty.
 Very tasty.
 But three days does it, men.
 A dull child at heart, you know.
 Once the bloom is off the blossom, they tend to get emotional."
 He informs him that he left the girl at her garden gate, "blubbering and snuffling."
 He yawns and leaves the room.

 The next morning Rene appeared at the hotel to offer his resignation.
 He brought with him a replacement, another Frenchman named Jules Boudreau.
 Joe tells him how sorry he is and Rene blames himself for not heeding Joe's warnings.
 Yet when he leaves he refuses to shake Joe's hand.